SALT-Lab-Human-AI/project-check-point-1-ABCapture/README.md

-# [insert product name]: An AI-Powered Tool to Support Adults Working With Children With Autism
+# ABCapture: An AI-Powered Tool to Support Adults Working With Children With Autism
 #### By: Jiya Chachan, Sara Kiel, Manuela Rodriguez, Rithika Vennamaneni

 ### Problem statement and why it matters